AnnyaB/SAM-WM/README.md

 CoolWorld turns real FortyGuard temperature evidence into uncertainty-aware short-horizon urban heat forecasts and persistent-hotspot priorities.
 Its forecasting engine, **SAM-WM**, represents an urban thermal field as a sparse physical graph, learns recurrent latent dynamics, and composes bounded thermal mechanisms over six one-hour forecast steps.

-The final paper configuration contains **117,705 trainable parameters**.
+The final configuration contains **117,705 trainable parameters**.
 The primary competition fit is **Track 5 — Model Designing** because the central contribution is a trained, validated, and packaged microclimate forecasting model. **Track 1 — Resilient Cities & Infrastructure** is the downstream application: persistent predicted hotspots are surfaced for human engineering review rather than converted directly into unsupported intervention claims.

 ## Problem and user